nilotpalsarkar-289/Python-Notes/README.md

 ## Introduction
-This repository acts as a course which contains the programs and concepts of python programming from the very basic to the advanced level.
+This comprehensive Python programming course is designed to empower you with the knowledge and skills necessary to become a proficient Python developer.
+Whether you're a complete beginner or have some prior coding experience, this course will guide you through the fundamentals and advanced concepts of Python, enabling you to write efficient, readable, and versatile code.

 <br>
 Author - Nilotpal Sarkar (IIIT Kalyani)